dougarley/tlpd-helper/readme.md

 ## How It Works ##
 Using node.js and the Blizzard WoW API, this script will:

-1. Read in a local JSON document containing characters you are tracking and their respective servers.
+1. Open a local JSON document containing characters you are tracking and their respective servers.
 2. Checks each character's activity & collect mounts using the [Blizzard World of Warcraft API](https://github.com/Blizzard/api-wow-docs).
 3. Returns whether the character has recently looted Vyragosa, and when.
 4. Returns whether or not the character has the Time-Lost Protodrake as a collected mount.